 In the past quarter of a century, the island of Cyprus has seen more than its share of violence and privation.

-In the past quarter of a century, the island of Cyprus has seen more than its share of violence and privation.
+Background: In the past quarter of a century, the island of Cyprus has seen more than its share of violence and privation.
 After a long and bitter fight to achieve independence from Britain, the traditional enmities between Greeks and Turks further embittered the island's two communities.
 Then came 1974 and the Turkish invasion which effectively split Cyprus into two nationalities.
 But since then, the Greek sector of the island has gone a long way towards recovery.

 SYNOPSIS: The ruins of the Presidential Palace in Nicosia epitomised the condition of the Greek population of Cyprus in 1974.
 President Makarios stood amid the ruins of his ambition to make Cyprus strong and truly independent.
 Briefly deposed in an armed coup, he regained power only to find half Cyprus occupied by Turkish invaders.
 Greek-Turkish hatred was again inflamed and the economy was in ruins.